 LTCCC shares this quick reference defining abuse, neglect, exploitation, and the requirements for nursing homes to protect residents.

-The LTCCC has also published a report defining abuse and neglect, describing federal regulations in place to protect residents, and discussing promising practices that can be adopted by facilities to address these issues.
+LTCCC has also published a report defining abuse and neglect, describing federal regulations in place to protect residents, and discussing promising practices that can be adopted by facilities to address these issues.

 A South Carolina dementia care professional discusses raising awareness of elder abuse.